-In my income reports every month I mention Adsense.
+I used to do income reports every month and I would mention Adsense.
 This is probably the easiest way to earn money through your blog.
 You sign up with Google and they will provide you with a code snippet for you to include on your blog.
-If you scroll up at the top of this article, the ad that you see is provided by Google.
+If you scroll to the right of this article, the ad that you see is provided by Google.
 Google can display ads in text link, image or video form.
 Every time someone clicks on advertisement, Google will pay you for the click.
 Clicks can pay you anywhere from a few pennies to a few dollars, depending on the ad that was shown.

 There are more PPC and CPM networks out there such as BidVertiser, but Adsense is by far the largest.